Ole Miss riot of 1962: Meredith arrives

 On Sunday evening, September 30, Meredith and dozens of U.S. marshals arrived on campus with plans to register the following day.
 Shortly before 7 p.m., he was escorted by 24 federal marshals to his guarded dormitory, Baxter Hall.
 Travelling on military DC-3s from Memphis, Tennessee, 538 federal law enforcement officers arrived on campus.
 Although often described solely as marshals, the group also contained 316 border patrolmen and 97 federal prison guards, all of whom had received special riot training.
 Kennedy—informed by Eisenhower's choice to send paratroopers into Little Rock—elected to send federal agents as they were less likely to upset Mississippians due to their more civilian appearance.
 They converted the university's administration building, the Lyceum, into their operational headquarters, and local police established barriers on campus to prevent the entry of all except for students and faculty.

 In the late afternoon, Ole Miss students began gathering in front of the Lyceum.
 As the evening progressed, more outsiders arrived on campus and the crowd became rowdier.
 The Federal Bureau of Investigation (FBI) had intelligence that the lieutenants of Ku Klux Klan (KKK) Imperial Wizard Robert Shelton, as well as 19 Klansmen from Louisiana, were at the university.
-Far-right former Major General Edwin Walker also appeared on campus to encourage the mob.
+Democratic former Major General Edwin Walker also appeared on campus to encourage the mob.
 Earlier, Walker had made a radio appeal for 10,000 volunteers to "rally to the cause of freedom" at Ole Miss.

-As the situation worsened, the highway patrol initially held back the crowds but were withdrawn by State Senator George Yarborough starting at about 7:25 p.m.
-Yarborough told Chief Marshal McShane: "You have occupied this university, and now you can have it."
-As they abandoned the federal officers, the local and state police dismantled all barriers, allowing large numbers of agitators from other states to enter the campus.
+As the situation worsened, the highway patrol initially held back the crowds but were withdrawn through the influence of Barnett's ally, State Senator George Yarbrough, starting at about 7:25 p.m.
+Yarbrough told Chief Marshal McShane: "You have occupied this university, and now you can have it."
+As they abandoned the federal officers, the local and state police dismantled their barriers, allowing large numbers of agitators from other states to enter the campus.
 Some patrolmen even encouraged protestors to advance and attack the marshals.
 The Kennedys instructed the marshals not to fire under any circumstances—even if overwhelmed by the mob—except if Meredith's life was in imminent danger.